gartz/pushStateTree/README.md

 ## Todo

- - Add option to remove first slash when using hash navigation
+ - Add option to remove first slash when using hash navigation.
- - Optimize code, by removing repeated code and using wrapping techniques
+ - Optimize code, by removing repeated code and using wrapping techniques.
  - Add event `update` to the route element, dispatch before check rules, allow prevent the change (when prevented, replace the URI by the one before to cancel the navigation).
+ - Add property on route element to detect if the browser support natively the push state feature.

 ## Helper Tools